 McMahon: Look at ease of use, the processing software included, and whether the drone is recognised or compliant with Transport Canada.

 Kohlman: Find out what your target application is going to be and then shop around, ask questions and talk to your peers about their experiences.
 No matter what you’re wanting to do you are going to want something reliable, with a reputable safety record.

 Williams: Do all the training first and buy a quadcopter to get your flight time experience up, allowing for around $10k in costs and downtime.
 Also, decide how you are going to use your system, do a lot of research and buy the best system for your business.
 Don’t buy cheap either, you will regret it.

-And finally, any usage tips for new or future drone operators?
+And finally, any useful tips for new or future drone operators?
 Any lessons you’ve learned the hard way?